evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **justify-content**

-- Horizontal alignment of the entire container
+- Controls the horizontal alignment of the entire grid within its container
+- Applicable when the grid's total size is less than the container's size

 <!-- ```css
 .container {